openalea/openalea.rtfd.io/doc/development/guidelines.md

 Although OpenAlea guidelines are limited to ensure that scientific developers can easily contribute to the project, we encourage developers to follow more general guidelines.
 Very good examples can be found in:

 - [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) : set of rules for writing clear and readable Python code used at Google.
 - [Python package guide](https://www.pyopensci.org/python-package-guide/index.html) : guide for developing Python packages for open science.
-Best practices and recommandations for developing Python packages.
+Best practices and recommendations for developing Python packages.
 - [Packaging Python](https://packaging.python.org/en/latest/) : collection of tutorials and references to help you distribute and install Python packages with modern tools.
-- [Learn Scientific Python](https://learn.scientific-python.org/development/) : guide for writting maintainable, reusable, and shareable Python package for scientific computing.
+- [Learn Scientific Python](https://learn.scientific-python.org/development/) : guide for writing maintainable, reusable, and shareable Python package for scientific computing.

 ## Package layout and namespace